Menu

 He inspires us to use our Catholic Social Teaching of looking after the poor and vulnerable.

-We will be learning all about St Vincent's life and how we can learn to use our talents to support those who are unable to support themselves.
+We will be learning all about St Vincent's life and how we can learn to use our gifts and talents to support those who are unable to support themselves.

 Dates to Remember